Mystery after girl's body found in dumpster

 Investigators are desperately seeking information after the body of a young girl was found inside a bin in Canada.

-The remains of a young girl, aged between 4 and 7, were discovered in a construction bin outside an unoccupied home on May 2 in Toronto's affluent Rosedale neighbourhood.
+The remains of the girl, aged between 4 and 7, were discovered in a construction bin outside an unoccupied home on May 2 in Toronto's affluent Rosedale neighbourhood.

 Her body was found wrapped in a butterfly patterned baby blanket inside a plastic bag, which was then wrapped in a burgundy and red blanket.